-For fixed-income transactions, the recently established Base IM model was developed and put in place.
-In light of recent market dynamics including the aftermath of the Covid-19, new models along with other models already in place can better handle different sets of market scenarios such as low or negative rates environments, and stable and coherent Base IM requirements.
-The model also produces a more stable margin dynamic with other interest rate products cleared by CDCC.
-Moreover, it uses absolute returns and incorporates a component that helps reduce procyclicality.
+For Fixed Income Transactions, the risk model is designed to preserve a proper level of stability independently of the type of market environment (e.g. low or negative rates environments).
+Moreover, the model uses as input absolute returns and incorporates a component that helps reduce procyclicality.
 Procyclicality measures are also evaluated by taking into consideration both the cost, the performance and the reactivity of the models.

 Base IM models are supplemented by add-ons designed to capture more specific risks across the range of products that CDCC clears, such as liquidity risk, wrong-way risk and other relevant risks not calibrated in the Base IM models.
 More specifically, the Wrong-Way risk applies to equity Options and Share Futures.
-In short, the securities identified as Wrong Risk positions are excluded from the margin calculation as a factor of 100% is applied to those positions.
+The securities identified as Wrong Risk positions are excluded from the margin calculation as a risk parameter of 100% is applied to those positions.
 As portfolio may also include right wrong way risk, netting is only possible with the same type of products.
-The Wrong way risk is calculated and capped at the product level (e.g. options, shares futures, equity) and then summed at the Clearing Member level as a single add-on
+The Wrong way risk is calculated and capped at the product level (e.g. options, shares futures, equity) and then summed at the Clearing Member level as a unique add-on.